-\item \textbf{Case 4}: $\text{Ri}_{b}=20$ \cpc{(also on the decreasing right flank of the $\Gamma$-curve)}, $\text{Pr}_{T}=0.4$, $\text{Pr}_{m}=7$ and $\text{Re}=1000$.
+\item \textbf{Case E}: $\text{Ri}_{b}=20$ \cpc{(also on the decreasing right flank of the $\Gamma$-curve)} and $\text{Pr}_{T}=0.4$.
 This set of parameters lies on the linearly unstable region (b) and satisfies $\Delta \leq 0$.
 It has been chosen so that the unstable branch of the growth rate spectrum associated with this case is similar to the one associated with the previous case (see figure~\ref{fig:growth_rate_wave_number_dependence}).
-Therefore, the relevant time and length scales associated with the development of potential instabilities will be similar in both cases and we expect a structure of length scale $\sim 0.2$ dimensionless space units to appear. \cpc{We show} the numerical results as well as the time evolution of the amplitude of the fastest growing mode in figures~\ref{fig:time_evolution_fastest_growing_mode},~\ref{fig:evolution_Pr_T_04_Rib_20_early_times},~\ref{fig:evolution_Pr_T_04_Rib_20_mid_times} and~\ref{fig:evolution_Pr_T_04_Rib_20_late_times}.
-After a short transient (and before saturation of the instability), the fastest growing mode \cpc{again grows} at the expected theoretical rate.
+Therefore, the relevant time and length scales associated with the development of potential instabilities will be similar in both cases and we expect a structure of length scale $\sim 0.2$ dimensionless space units to appear.
+We show the time evolution of the amplitude of the fastest growing mode as well as numerical profiles in figures~\ref{fig:time_evolution_fastest_growing_mode} and~\ref{fig:evolution_Pr_T_04_Rib_20_late_times}.
+After a short transient (and before saturation of the instability), the fastest growing mode grows at the expected theoretical rate.
+The initial layers (before they start merging) have a length scale of $\sim 0.2$ dimensionless space units, once again as predicted by the linear theory.
+As the instability saturates, layers start to merge.
 No oscillations in time are observed, in line with $\Delta \leq 0$.
-Interestingly, and unlike the previous case where the perturbations in the stratification and the shear seemed to evolve concomitantly and layers \cpc{form} almost simultaneously and in phase in the buoyancy and velocity profiles, buoyancy layers seem to form slightly before velocity ones.
-The initial layers (before they start merging) have a length scale of $\sim 0.2$ dimensionless space units, \cpc{once again} as predicted by the linear theory.
-As the instability saturates, layers start to merge.
-Similar dynamics is observed for other sets of parameters on the decreasing right flank of the $\Gamma$-curve satisfying $\Delta \leq 0$. \cpc{This behaviour is also} reminiscent of the case $\text{Pr}_{T} = 0$ \cpc{exhibiting the} Phillips mechanism and associated with the condition $C \geq 0$ (that implies $\Delta \leq 0$) where layers form exclusively in the buoyancy field. \end{itemize}
+Interestingly, and unlike the previous case where the perturbations in the stratification and the shear seemed to evolve concomitantly and staircases \cpc{form} almost simultaneously and in phase in the buoyancy and velocity profiles, buoyancy staircases seem to form slightly before velocity ones.
+Similar dynamics are observed for other sets of parameters on the decreasing right flank of the $\Gamma$-curve satisfying $\Delta \leq 0$. \cpc{This behaviour is also} reminiscent of the case $\text{Pr}_{T} = 0$ \cpc{exhibiting the} Phillips mechanism and associated with the condition $C \geq 0$ (that implies $\Delta \leq 0$) where staircases form exclusively in the buoyancy field. \end{itemize}